-- a.
-I, , Head of Internal Audit of , confirm that the Central Bank will be immediately notified of any scope limitations requested or imposed by the SFI, or any obstacles to, or difficulties in obtaining information necessary to perform an audit. - b.
-I, the Head of Internal Audit of , confirm that any relevant material internal audit findings, particularly in the areas of AML/KYC controls, will be communicated to the Central Bank in a timely fashion. - c.
-I, the Head of Internal Audit of , confirm internal audit's satisfaction with the SFI's compliance and its financial and regulatory reporting. - d.
-I, the Head of Internal Audit of , confirm that to the best of my knowledge the Board is performing its functions and fulfilling its responsibilities under these Guidelines.
+a. , , Head of Internal Audit of , confirm that the Central Bawill be immediately notified of any scope limitations requested or imposed the SFI, or any obstacles to, or difficulties in obtaining information necessary perform an audit. b.
+I, , Head of Internal Audit of , confirm that any relevant material internal audit findings, particularly in the areas of AML/KYC controls, will be communicated to the Central Bank in a timely fashion. c.
+I, , Head of Internal Audit of , confirm internal audit's satisfaction with the SFI's compliance and its financial and regulatory reporting.